4ravind-b/4ravind-b/README.md

 Currently trying to master the art of juggling multiple projects... and failing spectacularly.
 (Coffee cups, phones, and dignity — all dropped at some point.) ☕📱💥

 ### 📨 How to reach me
 Send a carrier pigeon.
-I check email only when Mercury isn’t in retrograde. 🕊️📧
+I check email only when my Wi-Fi signal is strong and my caffeine level is critical.. 🕊️📧
 **Pronouns:** He/Him (but I also respond to “Dude,” “Bro,” or “HEY YOU WITH THE BUGGY CODE”) 😄

 ---